Myanmar's young 'Generation Z' protesters take on the military | DW | 17.02.2021

 Myanmar historian Thant Myint-U wrote recently in the Financial Times that a "gerontocracy and a narrowed focus on elections and the constitution" has "crippled" Myanmar.

-He said both the military and Aung San Suu Kyi and her National League for Democracy (NLD) are to blame.
+He said both the military and ousted leader Aung San Suu Kyi and her National League for Democracy (NLD) are to blame.
 He hopes the younger generation will be able to change the course.

 The groups partially overlap and work together, but they also have different aspirations.

-The current demonstrations are also being strongly fueled by celebrities like actors, musicians and bloggers.
-Burmese in exile, for example from Thailand and the US, also play an important role in supporting the protests on social media.
+The current demonstrations are also fueled by celebrities like actors, musicians and bloggers.
+Burmese in exile, for example in Thailand and the United States, also play an important role in supporting the protests on social media.

 The demonstrators' courage and determination come against the historical backdrop of violent suppression during Myanmar's last military coup in 1988.